RonaldAllanRivera/file-converter/README.md

 ```

 ## Usage
+1. Pick a Conversion type from the dropdown (MP4 -> GIF, MOV -> GIF, WEBP -> PNG, ICO -> PNG).
-1. Click "Add MP4 Files" to select one or more `.mp4` files.
+2. Click "Add Files" to select one or more inputs.
+   - The file dialog only allows the extension for the current type (e.g., `*.webp` when WEBP -> PNG is selected).
+   - Optionally click "Add Folder" to import all matching files from a folder (recursively) according to the selected type.
-2. Choose an output folder (defaults to `E:\\Sites\\<YYYY-MM-DD>`; it is created on first run).
+3. Choose an output folder (defaults to `E:\\Sites\\<YYYY-MM-DD>`; it is created on first run).
-3. Set the "Max GIF size (MB)" (defaults to 5.0).
+4. If using MP4/MOV -> GIF, set the "Max GIF size (MB)" (defaults to 5.0).
-4. Click "Convert to GIF".
+5. Click "Convert" (label changes depending on the type).
-5. Watch the log and progress.
+6. Watch the log and progress.
 Click "Open" to open the output folder.